sigmorphon/sigmorphon.github.io/sharedtasks/2019/task2.md

 We will distribute our evaluation script so you can test your systems.
 If you find errors in the script, contact us at <sigmorphon+sharedtask2019@gmail.com>.

 ## Pretrained System
+Coming soon!
 We will offer one pretrained system for morphological analysis and lemmatization in context.